This post may contain affiliate links. Please read my full disclosure policy here.

 - Donate some hair to Locks of Love in her honor.

 - Do a walk in her honor.
-The Charity Walks Blog maintains a great list of walkathons.
+Here is a great list of walkathons.

 - Donate some money to a cancer charity in her name.
 Charity Navigator, a tool that evaluates nearly two million charities, lists its picks for some of the top cancer charities here.

 Although it pains me to say it, since one in eight women are afflicted with breast cancer, chances are good that sooner or later, you or someone you love will be afflicted with the disease.
-I hope that when the time comes, this list will help give you some ideas of things to request if you need help, or give you some ideas of where to start if you want to provide help.
+I hope that when the time comes, this list will help give you some ideas for how to help a friend with breast cancer or how to seek help for yourself.